solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Competing research and development teams are nothing new in corporations.
 For instance, video game developer Nintendo had at least four teams.

 After the tragic event, a source verified engineering director [Jack Barcus](https://www.iheart.com/podcast/269-dream-house-the-real-story-104903034/episode/ep-8-derek-gable-from-104903045/) took over Hartman's remaining group.
-Mr. Gable described Mr. Barcus as a "Big huge dude," in a 2022 podcast with Jack Ryan's daughter, Ann Ryan on her podcast, [Dream House](https://www.iheart.com/podcast/269-dream-house-the-real-story-104903034/episode/ep-8-derek-gable-from-104903045/).
+Mr. Gable described Mr. Barcus as a "Big huge dude" in a 2022 podcast with Jack Ryan's daughter, Ann Ryan, on her podcast [Dream House](https://www.iheart.com/podcast/269-dream-house-the-real-story-104903034/episode/ep-8-derek-gable-from-104903045/).

 Mr. Gable said that Mr. Barcus and Mr. Ryan competed, and this is true.
 However, he was not the only leader to do so - sources confirmed Mr. Hartman.